zub3ra/bep20-generator/README.md

 ---
 component: Home
 title: BEP20 Token Generator | Create BEP20 Token for FREE
 description: Create your own BEP20 Smart Contract without coding.
-No login.
-No setup.
-No coding required.
+BEP20 Generator is the easiest and fastest way to create your own BEP20 token on the Binance Smart Chain network.
+No coding skills are required.
 meta:
     - property: twitter:title
       content: BEP20 Token Generator | Create BEP20 Token for FREE
     - property: og:title
       content: BEP20 Token Generator | Create BEP20 Token for FREE
     - property: twitter:description
       content: Create your own BEP20 Smart Contract without coding.
-No login.
-No setup.
-No coding required.
+BEP20 Generator is the easiest and fastest way to create your own BEP20 token on the Binance Smart Chain network.
+No coding skills are required.
     - property: og:description
       content: Create your own BEP20 Smart Contract without coding.
-No login.
-No setup.
-No coding required.
+BEP20 Generator is the easiest and fastest way to create your own BEP20 token on the Binance Smart Chain network.
+No coding skills are required.
     - property: og:url
       content: https://tokencenter.github.io/bep20-generator/
 ---